 Computer & Course Materials Requirements

-A student in the Professional Medical Coding & Billing Part II course must have access to a personal computer and/or lap top computer in addition to consistent and reliable internet access.
+A student in the Medical Coding for Outpatient & Inpatient Services Part II course must have access to a personal computer and/or lap top computer in addition to consistent and reliable internet access.

 Since the course is completely online, your computer will play an important role in your learning experience.